-What Are Critical Success Factors?
+What Are Critical Success Factors for a Project?

 Critical Success Factors (CSF) are specific elements or action areas a business, team, or department must focus on and successfully implement to reach its strategic objectives.
 Successful execution of these success factors should generate a positive outcome and create meaningful value for the business.